Monday, October 2, 2023

 The City of Goshen and the Goshen Chamber of Commerce yesterday hosted Governor Eric Holcomb and the Indiana Economic Development Corporation (IEDC).
 The board had a series of meetings as part of their quarterly business event followed by a public session at the Goshen Theater with more... more

 The City of Goshen strives to improve water quality within the community.
-City staff are regularly trained about stormwater pollutants and how they can improve water quality through application of best management practices in municipal operations.
+City staff is regularly trained about stormwater pollutants and how they can improve water quality through the application of best management practices in municipal operations.
 City staff can only do so much on their own.
 To truly minimize our community’s impact on stormwater, City residents and businesses within the City must work together to protect our water resources.

 Everyday activities in a community with 32,000 residents provide opportunities for stormwater education.
 The Goshen Stormwater Department frequently receives calls and e-mails about people placing their grass clippings in the curb line, construction projects tracking soil into the street, and concerns about vehicles leaking oils and other fluids.
 Stormwater staff responds to these complaints and in most cases provides education to help minimize the stormwater impact.
 Educational resources used in these one-on-one site visits are: